src-d/okrs/README.md

 - [ ] Gather list of users of each project and classify them according to their profiles
 - [ ] source{d} Engine and/or Lookout featured at minimum 5 conferences
 - [ ] source{d} Engine and/or Lookout featured at minimum 5 meetups
-- [ ] Develop the MlonCode documentation/walkthrough
+- [ ] Develop the MLonCode documentation / walkthrough

 ### Define PR & BD Strategy

 - [ ] Develop & pitch source{d}'s unique Open Source Philosophy / Culture to the press and get publication in at least 2 publications
-- [ ] Onboard a PR agency to support product annoucements
+- [ ] Onboard a PR agency to support product announcements
 - [ ] Identify at least 1 BD led opportunity for joint announcement i.e GitHub / GitLab integration, etc

 ### Define Social Media Strategy